tclendo/tiny_vm/README.md

 	3. ./quack path/to/file.qk rund

 All of my sample source files, with a few bad examples to highlight the analysis of my quack compiler, are in the 'src' directory.
 I suggest writing your files there, although it should still work no matter where the path to the quack source file is.

+# NOTE: Untested features - "Field Chaining" (x.y.z), There is no typecase, Ordering of classes & dependencies, and potentially a few more that I may have missed reading the whole quack document.